nmlemus/ml/docs/index.md

-## Welcome to Noel's Machine Learning World
+## Welcome to my Machine Learning Blog

 In this blog, you are going to see how I understand ML.
 I am an Assistant Professor at the University for the last 20 years.